 The official equity holders’ committee for TVC Opus I Drilling Program LP, an affiliate of bankrupt Tri-Valley Corp.
-(TVLYQ), is urging the bankruptcy judge to hold off for two weeks in approving financing for the Chapter 11 reorganization begun on Aug.
+(TVLYQ:US), is urging the bankruptcy judge to hold off for two weeks in approving financing for the Chapter 11 reorganization begun on Aug.
 7 in U.S. Bankruptcy Court in Delaware.

 The Opus equity committee, appointed Sept.
 15, contends the proposed loan will improperly convert $7.2 million of pre- bankruptcy debt into a post-bankruptcy loan, when Opus was never liable on the old debt.
 The Opus owners also don’t like having liability for $3.85 million in fresh cash because “only a portion” might be used for Opus.